jimmycgz/elastic-stack-fleet-docker-compose/ansible/README.md

 └── README.md
 ```

-- `main.yml`: Primary task file that orchestrates the installation process
-- `agent-setup-common.yml`: Common tasks to add ES agent to the fleet
-- `agent-setup-ubuntu.yml`: Ubuntu-specific setup tasks
-- `agent-setup-debian.yml`: Debian-specific setup tasks
-- `vars/main.yml`: Variable definitions for the role

-## How it Works

-1. The role first performs common tasks like installing dependencies and fetching enrollment tokens.
-2. It then detects the target system's distribution (Ubuntu or Debian) and includes the appropriate setup file.
-3. For Ubuntu, it uses the built-in `install` command of the Elastic Agent.
-4. For Debian, it goes manual `enroll` steps, including setting up a systemd service.

 ## Customization

-- Modify the variables in `inventory.yml` to match your Elastic Stack setup.
 - For Debian installations, you can customize the systemd service by editing the installation tasks in `agent-setup-debian.yml`.

 ## Notes